 |Year 10 Careers Programme||Year 11 Careers Programme||Sixth Form Careers Programme|

-St. Anne’s Catholic High School for Girls is working towards and committed to achieving the Quality in Careers Standard.
+St. Anne’s Catholic High School for Girls has been awarded the Quality in Careers Standard.
 This accreditation recognises the school’s commitment in providing excellent careers provision for all of our students.
-View our commitment certificate here.
+We are extremely proud.

 Partnerships with External Providers and Stakeholders